 Check with friends and family.

 When I was ready to start canning, my Grandma gave me a hot water canner from her garage.
 I started asking all my friends and family for canning jars.
-My friend and relative gave me a whole box of jars.
+My friends and relative gave me a whole box of jars.
+Of course, you can also buy canning jars from your local store or on Amazon.com.

 Look at Yard Sales